KawaiiFiveO/SIP-Pi/README.md

 make
 sudo make install
 ```
-You will have plenty of time to brew some coffe during `make`.
+You will have plenty of time to drink some Dr. Pepper during `make`.
 Enjoy while waiting.

 ### Cross build of PjSIP for Raspberry: